top of page

 WHITE PAPER

-Over the past 24 years in its current location, a great deal has changed within the population of our chronically street homeless brothers and sisters.
-One of the most important areas of change has been Catholic Charities’ own logistical, medical, and spiritual learning about the needs of this very fragile group.
+Over the past 25 years in its current location, a great deal has changed within the population of our chronically street homeless brothers and sisters.
+One of the most important areas of change has been Catholic Charities’ own logistical, medical and spiritual learning about the needs of this very fragile group.
 Building a large congregate shelter, with an enormous dorm-like sleeping area, with beds being only inches apart, where nearly 150 could sleep mostly in the same large room was considered the best and most efficient practice in 2000 from both a health/safety and an economic viewpoint.

 However, times have changed, and a good organization is able to respond to changing times.
 Over the past decades, principles of trauma-informed care, a better understanding of the acuity of behavioral health needs and learnings from transmittable disease research have shown us that large congregate shelter sleeping environments do not always provide the best physical place of care for individuals experiencing homelessness.
-Most importantly, our own clients experiencing homelessness have told us in recent years that they prefer to have some level of private sleeping space--sharing their very personal and valid reasons why congregate shelter is not ideal.
+Most importantly, our own clients experiencing homelessness have told us in recent years that they prefer to have some level of private sleeping space-sharing their very personal and valid reasons why congregate shelter is not ideal.
 We strive to be nimble and to change with the needs of the community, and so we have taken these learnings into our hearts and into our discernment processes.

 Times have also changed in many positive ways with regards to homelessness.
 In the past 3-5 years, several other low- barrier shelter providers have come into existence and are willing and able to provide services to any/all of the homeless population in our community.
 After so many decades, we are no longer the only organization who can or will do this important work.
 We are blessed by these other organizations.

-It is possible that the current House of Charity name and location could sunset after 66 wonderful years of amazing service to the community.
+So it is possible that the current House of Charity name and location could sunset after nearly 70 wonderful years of amazing service to the community.
 It has accomplished its mission to provide dignified services to our community’s most vulnerable citizens.
 The building would be re-purposed in some way, but we would no longer serve, sleep, or feed people at this site if this transition moves forward.
 There is still much work to be done and dialogue to be had before this transition could take place.
 As opportunities present themselves in the future, we will use what we have learned to evaluate the best possible transition plan.
 We are deeply proud of the work we are currently doing and have done at the House of Charity for over six decades.
 We will continue to do that work with new understandings and new partnerships leading to great outcomes for those we help.
 Catholic Charities stands ready to focus on the future of our homeless services efforts.

 bottom of page